awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible cause:** Your pre\-built source code is stored in an Amazon S3 bucket, and that bucket is in a different AWS region than the AWS CodeBuild build project\.

 **Recommended solution:** Update the build project's settings to point to a bucket that contains your pre\-built source code, and that bucket is in the same region as the build project\.

+## Error: "error calling GetBucketAcl: either the bucket owner has changed or the service role no longer has permission to called s3:GetBucketAcl"<a name="troubleshooting-calling-bucket-error"></a>

+**Issue:** When you run a build, you receive an error about a change in ownership of an Amazon S3 bucket and `GetBucketAcl` permissions\.

+**Possible cause:** You added the `s3:GetBucketACL` and `s3:GetBucketLocation` permissions to your IAM role\.
+These permissions secure your project's Amazon S3 bucket and ensure that only you can access it\.
+After adding these permissions, the owner of the Amazon S3 bucket changed\.

+**Recommended solution:** Verify you are an owner of the Amazon S3 bucket, and then add permissions to your IAM role again\.
+For more information, see [Secure Access to Amazon S3 Buckets](auth-and-access-control-iam-access-control-identity-based.md#secure-s3-buckets)\.

 ## Error: "Failed to upload artifacts: Invalid arn" when running a build<a name="troubleshooting-output-bucket-different-region"></a>